-I have already told you about Kanha National Park Madhya Pradesh India and Dhuandhar Waterfalls jabalpur and now this one is about rest in the series of my recent Jabalpur trip which forms the core of the experience that Madhya Pradesh tourism has to offer to you.
-Jabalpur is famous for being the cultural capital of the Madhya Pradesh which is situated at the banks of Narmada river which is quite famous for its marble rock formations at this region.
-Jabalpur has so many things to offer to a tourist be it the taste of picturesque beauty of its waterfalls, the soul touching experiences of its jungles, national parks, nature reserves, the touch of local tribes or the unique shopping experience.
-Also one of the unique thing about Jabalpur is that Khamaria ordnance factory there supplies arsenals to our troops.
-Everything is worth experiencing and enriching.
+Jabalpur is famous for being the cultural capital of the Madhya Pradesh which is situated at the banks of Narmada river famous for its marble rock formations at this region.
+Jabalpur has so many things to offer to a tourist be it the taste of picturesque beauty of its waterfalls, the soul touching experiences of its jungles, national parks, tiger reserves, the touch of local tribes or the unique shopping experience.
+Also one of the unique thing about Jabalpur is Khamaria ordnance factory which supplies arsenals to our troops.
 The heart of incredible India Madhya Pradesh tourism is incomplete if you don’t visit Jabalpur.
-So here I share the Jabalpur through my eyes.

-I have already told you about how to reach Jabalpur in my previous posts.
-It has a small domestic airport where Indian airlines and Spicejet flights regularly fly to connect it to few other major cities.
-The flight to Jabalpur from New Delhi takes around 1.5 hr and do check out this link for rest of the details.
+jabalpur has a small domestic airport where Indian airlines and Spicejet flights regularly fly to connect it to few other major cities.
+The flight to Jabalpur from New Delhi takes around 1.5 hr and you can also reach Jabalpur through roads and trains.

 Do you remember the raunchy Kareena Kapoor swirling and swinging to the sexy number ‘Raat ka Nasha’ from movie Ashoka?
 Well it was shot here on the Marble rock formations of Bhedaghat.
 It’s breathtakingly beautiful and a very precious gem in mother nature’s earth.
 The boating,the trekking on the rocks or reaching at the banks of narmada river or just watching the soaring Marble rocks in glittering splendour which rise to around 100 feet on either side of Narmada river and admiring the sunlight soaked marble pinnacles which cast a dappling shadow to the water at Bhedaghat is a very thrilling experience.
 Bhedaghat is a village and nagar panchayat of jabalpur city which is approximately 23 km away from the jabalpur town.

-There are three tourist attractions in this area to be visited by a tourist first is Bhedaghat itself then Chausat Yogini Mandir and then the Dhuandhar falls.
-All three spots can be easily cover within 4-5 hrs if you don’t plan to stay at one of the resorts in Bhedaghat.
-But I will suggest you to stay at ‘Motel Marble rocks’ which is the initiative of MP tourism department overnight and experience the grandeur that Bhedaghat has to offer to you while enjoying the hospitality offered by the hotel staff and then move ahead with your plans.
+There are three tourist attractions in this area to be visited by a tourist first is Bhedaghat itself then Chausat Yogini Mandir and the Dhuandhar falls.
+All three spots can be easily covered within 4-5 hrs if you don’t plan to stay at one of the resorts in Bhedaghat.
+But I will suggest you to stay at ‘Motel Marble rocks’ which is the initiative of MP tourism department

 Chausat Yogini Temple